- Download our Moving to Thailand Guide (PDF)

-Up until recently, working in Thailand has been an easy next step for many seduced by the country’s sunny shores and warm cultural climate.
-The Thai economy has, however, changed in the face of political instability.
-While there are signs of recovery, some industries have been profoundly affected and investors have been reluctant to spend in the country.
+Until recently, working in Thailand has been an easy next step for many seduced by the country’s sunny shores and warm cultural climate.
+The Thai economy has, however, changed in the face of political instability, though there are signs of recovery.

-While the majority of job opportunities can be found in Bangkok, many expats choose to work in the surrounding countryside and the picturesque southern islands.
+While the majority of job opportunities can be found in Bangkok, there are also many expats who choose to work in the surrounding countryside or the picturesque southern islands.
 This lets them live in natural splendour and enjoy the relaxed lifestyle available to foreign residents.

 Finding a job in Thailand

-While Thai companies usually prefer to hire locally when it comes to professional fields like accounting, engineering and law, there are multinational corporations that may be able to offer expats with specialised skills opportunities.
-A work permit is needed to work legally in Thailand and this is usually organised by the hiring company.
+While Thai companies often prefer to hire locally when it comes to professional fields like accounting, engineering and law, there are multinational corporations that may be able to offer expats with specialised skills opportunities.
+A work permit is needed to work legally in Thailand, and this is frequently organised by the hiring company.

 Work culture in Thailand

-An expat employee’s normal work day and their working week will largely depend on the industry they are working in.
-Jobs in the tourism industry often have irregular hours and shifts.
+An expat's workday and work week will largely depend on their industry of employment.
+Jobs in the tourism industry frequently have irregular hours and shifts.

 The working week in Thailand is officially from Monday to Saturday, although many businesses work until Friday or are only open for half a day on Saturdays.
-Employees can work up to a maximum of 48 hours a week.
+Legally, employees can work up to a maximum of 48 hours a week.